vcantarella/hyvr/docs/methods.rst

 Truncated ellipsoids
 ^^^^^^^^^^^^^^^^^^^^^^

-Truncated ellipsoids are generated as a proxy for trough-like features.
+Truncated ellipsoids are generated as a proxy for trough-like or lenses features.
 The method for generating the boundaries of these features has been described previously in :cite:`Bennett2017`.
-Generation starts at :math:`z^{bot}_{AE unit}
-+AE_{depth}\cdot\beta` where :math:`AE_{depth}` is the depth of the truncated ellipsoid geometry, and :math:`\beta` is a buffer term that allows the user to control how much of the underlying unit is eroded.
-The centre of the truncated ellipsoid (:math:`x,y` coordinates) and the paleoflow angle :math:`\alpha` (i.e. major ellipsoid axis orientation) are drawn from a random uniform distribution and the boundary of the truncated ellipsoid is simulated.
 The `internal structure`_ of truncated ellipsoids can be defined in the following ways:

 * trough-wise homogeneous, with constant azimuth and dip;